kno10/reversegeocode/README.md

 ## Index construction

-The index essentially is a large pixmap referencing metadata from OSM.
+The index essentially is a large pixmap referencing metadata from OSM, accompanied with a table containing the metadata from the index.

 ### Rendering